naturalStupidityy/4D-ChessEngine/README.md

 Creating a simple 4D chess engine, which will find the best move possible, given a game state.
 Restricted to 4x4x4x4 board.

 # Expected Features :
-End to end correctness of algorithm, with proofs
+1. End to end correctness of algorithm, with proofs using [Lean](https://www.microsoft.com/en-us/research/project/lean/)

 # Roll Number,Name
 1012411172,Ananya Bhonsle